nanit/config-server/README.md

 ## Querying The Server

 To get a value just chain the key path as your HTTP request path:

-`GET /production/nginx/server_name` to get the corresponding keys.
+`GET /production/nginx/server_name` to get the corresponding keys in your config.yml file.

 Some examples: